MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-change-skill-codes-for-service-item-groups.md

 ---
-    title: How to: Change Skill Codes for Service Item Groups | Microsoft Docs
+    title: How to Change Skill Codes for Service Item Groups | Microsoft Docs
     description: You may want to change the skill codes assigned to service item groups, for example, change **PC** to **PCS**.
 The procedure for changing skill codes is similar to the process of assigning skill codes.
     services: project-madeira
     documentationcenter: ''